cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless-advanced.md

 Time is given in `UTC 00:00`.
 For more expiration dates, view [dhinakg.github.io/delayed-otas.html](https://dhinakg.github.io/delayed-otas.html).

-Because you do not currently have a jailbreak (or you choose not to jailbreak for any reason), you'll have to use advanced methods, involving things such as resetting all contents and settings, to be able to update.
+Because you do not currently have a jailbreak (or you choose not to jailbreak for any reason), you'll have to use advanced methods, involving things such as resetting all contents and settings or restoring a modified backup, to be able to update.

 ::: tip